DevMountain/react-assessment/README.md

 * A user must be able to delete a task.
 * A user must be able to complete a task.
   * A user must be able to see a visual representation of a completed task.
+  * The complete button should be disabled if the task is completed.
+* A user must be able to see a list of all their tasks.
+* The `add-task` input field must clear after adding a task.
+* After adding a new task, the task must be added to the list of visible `tasks`.

 ### Technical Requirements